 Any person 18 years of age or older who holds a valid state or provincial driver's license may apply to the ICSCC for a competition license.
-Also required are a physical examination and current membership in an ICSCC Member Club or Affiliate Club.
+Also required is a current membership in an ICSCC Member Club or Affiliate Club.

-The first step to earning your racing license is to take a Race Driver Training course.
+Prior to applying for your competition license, you must take a Race Driver Training course.
 These are offered several times each year by Conference clubs: see the schedule for information on this year's dates and venues.
 Other racing schools may be recognized as well; if you are considering one and aren't sure whether it will earn you credit toward an ICSCC license, ask the License Director.